maitreyak/APUE_Book_Solutions/chapter10.md

 }
 ```
 Pause() puts the calling process to sleep and waits for the process to receive a signal.
 Without the ```for(;;)``` the program only waits for one signal and then terminates.

+#10.2
+#Implement the sig2str function described in Section 10.22.